 The first resource is the ETS website, which offers a Study Companion for each subtest (Reading, Mathematics, and Writing).
 These resources will provide you with practical skills to help prepare you for the tests.
 ETS also offers strategies and tips to prepare you for your exam.

 The second reliable resource is 240 Tutoring.
-The Praxis® Core Ultimate Guide and study guide have everything you need to pass.
-240 Tutoring’s Ultimate Guide and practice test will help you better understand the structure of the Core.
+The Praxis® Core Practice Test and Prep Page and study guide have everything you need to pass.
+240 Tutoring’s practice test will help you better understand the structure of the Core.
 You’ll get a breakdown of each subtest and learn what to expect on the test.
 You’ll also be able to take a practice test for each subtest.
 You can use your choice of a combined study guide or a study guide for each subtest (Reading, Mathematics, and Writing).

 The writing test has two sections.
 One section has selected-response questions, and the second section has two essay questions.
 This constructed-response resource will help you with the essay section.